L-HT/DynamicOrienteeringAlgorithms/additionalFiles/evaluationResults_extension/README.md

-These folders contain the AUC values from the experiments as well as the data used for plotting the averaged progress curves from which the AUC values are calculated.
+These folders contain the results from the experiments performed in the extended paper.
-They are structured as follows:

  - "results_dynamicBudget" contains the results for the experiments with dynamic budgets:
  	- scatterplots comparing the different handling mechanisms